The Wolds Villages Neighbourhood Plan

 The Wolds Villages Neighbourhood Plan Referendum

 Charnwood Borough Council issued a statement on 2 April 2020 declaring that the plan may now proceed to referendum.
-This will take place as soon as practicably possible after the lifting of restrictions on movement due to the Covid-19 pandemic.
+The referendum was delayed until 6 May 2021 due to the Covid-19 pandemic.

 Wolds Villages Neighbourhood Plan Decision Statement (PDF, 152 Kb)

 Report of the independent examiner (PDF, 473 Kb)

 THIS CONSULTATION HAS ENDED.
 THE PARAGRAPH BELOW IS FOR INFORMATION ONLY.